jperod/RNN_Scandinavian_Text_Classifier/README.md

 ```
 # Future Work

-* Implement learning rate decay to further prevent vanishing/exploding gradients
+* Implement learning rate decay to further prevent vanishing/exploding gradients.
-* extract more scandivanian datasets and train on more sentences
+* extract more scandivanian datasets and train on more sentences.
-* create a web app to integrate the REST API and host it (ex: heroku web app)
+* create a web app to integrate the REST API and host it (ex: heroku web app).

 ## Authors